113ll3/Ibmclouddocscli/getting-help.md

 # Getting help and support
 {: #getting-help}

-If you have questions or problems you use the {{site.data.keyword.cloud}} CLI and {{site.data.keyword.dev_cli_short}}, you can chat with the development team on Slack or post questions to Stack Overflow.
+If you have questions or problems when you use the {{site.data.keyword.cloud}} Command Line Interface and {{site.data.keyword.dev_cli_notm}} commands, you can chat with the development team on Slack or post questions to Stack Overflow.
 If you need to, you can open a support case from the Support Center.
 {: shortdesc}

 ## Community help